saeedbbm/arcade_demo/weather/CONTRIBUTING.md

 - **Rapid iteration**: Ship fast, iterate based on feedback
 - **Production quality**: Every commit should be production-ready
 - **Developer experience**: APIs should be intuitive and well-documented
-- **AI-first design**: Built specifically for AI agent integration
+- **Arcade-first design**: Built specifically for Arcade platform integration
 - **Cross-platform**: Works seamlessly on Windows, macOS, and Linux

-Thank you for helping make weather data more accessible to AI applications! 🌤️
+Thank you for helping make weather data more accessible to Arcade applications! 🌤️